![]() |

-There is free parking at the Centre but it can be busy on concert days so allow plenty of time to find a space.
+There is a car park at the Centre but it can be busy on concert days so allow plenty of time to find a space.
 Doors (and the bar!) open at 7.00pm and there is a wine and juice bar in the interval.
-Very often CDs of the performers are on sale during the interval and occasionally, as with Tasmin Little when she visited us recently, the musicians will do a signing session.
+Very often CDs of the performers are on sale during the interval and the musicians will do a signing session.

 Ticket prices

-Special Offer!
-If you book a ticket for all five concerts we will only charge you for four, so that’s just £36.00 for an adult member for the whole season.
-This offer also applies to Non-Members (£56.00) and Students.
+If you book a ticket for all five concerts we will only charge you for four, so that’s just £40.00 for an adult member for the whole season.
+This offer also applies to Non-Members (£60.00) and Students.
 To take advantage of this offer tickets must be booked in advance by post or bought on the day of our first concert on 18 March.
 This offer is not available through the Steyning Bookshop.
 So don’t delay, book your tickets today!

 Mail your tickets request to: